SloboticOfficial/Snail-Cam-Bellows/README.md

-# Snail-Cam-Bellows
+# Snail Cam Bellows

-A snail cam driven bellows with low power requirements for ventilation
+A snail cam driven bellows with low power requirements for ventilation.